Title: O’ Faithless Generation!

 Let that ring and echo in your head for a moment.
 Faith.
 What is it?
 How is it measured out, so that you can track it, see it, feel it, hear it, experience it?
 Boy, that’s a hard one.
 Let me stop right here and clarify my intention this morning:

-So, back to the story: they’re coming down the mountain, discussing eschatological issues; dreaming about what the future will look like and boom: what do they not find?
+So, moving to our story this morning: they’re coming down the mountain, after having witnessed Jesus be transfigured and they’re discussing eschatological issues related to what they’ve just seen.
+They understand that Jesus is the Messiah and they have expectations of what that means.
+And, they’re dreaming about what the future will look like, and boom: what do they not find at the bottom of the hill?
 They don’t find faith in the disciples.
+Rd v 14

 Transition: This leads me to a question.
 Technically, a few questions, but it starts with this one.